New England Patriots cornerback Aqib Talib was more familiar with LeGarrette Blount than any of his coaches or front office staff.

 Blount joined Talib in Tampa Bay when he was claimed off waivers in 2010 after Tennessee released the running back.
 Both men had bad reputations due to previous poor decisions.
 Each was attempting to put their past behind them with the Bucs.

-More important, Talib knew Blount could play.
-Blount rushed for 1,007 yards and six touchdowns as a rookie in 2010, leading Tampa Bay to a 10-6 record.
+More importantly, Talib knew Blount could play.
+Blount rushed for 1,007 yards and six touchdowns as a rookie in 2010, leading Tampa Bay to a 10-6 record as a rookie.
 Tampa Bay nearly made the playoffs under former coach Raheem Morris.
 Both men were leaders on offense and defense, respectively.

 Talib was traded to New England in 2012, and the cornerback tried convincing coach Bill Belichick to acquire Blount.
 New England eventually gave up a seventh-round pick and running back Jeff Demps prior to this season for Blount, which seemed like an inconsequential trade back in April.

 As New England prepares to play against Denver in the AFC championship game on Sunday, Belichick is glad he took Talib’s advice.